MohitGoel92/Power-BI/README.md

 **Note:** It is common practice to arrange the loookup tables above the data tables in the model as a visual reminder that filters flow "downstream".

+If we edit the relationship between tables, we can also set the filter direction from single to both which allows the filter context to flow both ways.
+We will now get the correct data if we use the primary key for a data table and not the lookup table.